chochain/eforth/README.md

 # Forth - is it still relevant?
 With all the advantages, it is unfortunate that Forth lost out to C language over the years and have been reduced to a niche.
-Per ChatGPT: *due to C's border appeal, standardization, and support ecosystem likely contributed to its greater adoption and use in mainstream computing*.
+Per ChatGPT: *due to C's broader appeal, standardization, and support ecosystem likely contributed to its greater adoption and use in mainstream computing*.

 So, the question is, how to encourage today's world of C programmers to take a look at Forth.
 How do we convince them that Forth can be 10 times more productive?
 Well, we do know that by keep saying how elegant Forth is or even bashing how bad C can be probably won't get us anywhere.